-Our DI work focuses on the needs of nonprofits that don’t have internal analytics and research capacity.
-In fact, we’re the only consulting company around that provides both data insight and a team of experienced prospect development professionals to help you identify your best prospects, get the deep information you need, and help you manage those prospects through a pipeline.
+Our Data Insight work focuses on the needs of nonprofits that don’t have internal data analytics capacity.
+In fact, we’re the only consulting company around that focuses exclusively on prospect development, providing both a data insight team and a team of experienced prospect development professionals.
+We can help you identify your best prospects, get the deep information you need, and manage those prospects through a pipeline.

-You can always hire HBG for just analytics, just research, just due diligence, or just prospect management – but isn’t it nice to know you can get the best of all four in one place?
+You can partner with HBG for just analytics, just research, just due diligence, or just prospect management – but isn’t it nice to know you can get the best of all four in one place?

-Here’s a menu of our Data Insight offerings:
+Here’s a sampling of our Data Insight offerings: